 Common Cordwood Building Mistakes

-- Poor mortar choice: within a framework, the mortar can be weak (a good thing) and as slow-setting as possible.
+- Poor mortar mix: within a framework, the mortar can be enriched with organic matter and become as “slow-setting” as possible.
 Using sawdust, papercrete, hempcrete, clay, lime all help to add natural components and in the correct, tested proportions, will create a stable wall.
 There are 5 different mortar mixes and variations on each one, investigate thoroughly.

-- Allowing the cordwood mortar matrix to be exposed to sun, wind and cold while building.
-And not covering the wall for 7 full days, to allow it to SET and CURE.
+- Allowing the cordwood mortar matrix to be exposed to sun, wind and cold while building and not covering the wall for 7 full days, to allow it to SET and CURE will lead to mortar cracking and shrinking.

 - Not splitting most of the wood, which then leads to LARGE PRIMARY CHECKS and consequently air infiltration.
 This is usually not noticeable until after a heating season and results in a cold, drafty building.